Sigma Faucets Review & Rating Updated: 6/07/21

 A faucet line this good deserves more confidence from its owners and much weightier warranty support.
 The company is approaching its warranty from a bean counter's perspective – "How much will it cost us?".
 What it should be asking is, "How much can it earn us?".

-A warranty is a potentially powerful marketing tool as faucet companies like discovered many years ago.
-Moen offers lifetime warranties on every part of its faucets (except electronics) and treats every warranty claim as a marketing opportunity to solidify customer loyalty to the brand and ensure future sales.
+A warranty is a potentially powerful marketing tool as faucet companies like figured out many years ago.
+Moen offers lifetime warranties on every part of its faucets (except electronics) and treats every warranty claim as a marketing opportunity – another chance to solidify customer loyalty to the brand and ensure future sales.
 Moen's warranty and exceptional customer service are two of the factors that moved the company from a niche player in the 1960s to a seat at the big table as one of the two companies splitting the largest share of the North American market. ( is the other company.)

 The website search function makes it easy to isolate all Sigma products – sink faucets, showers, bidet faucets, tub fillers, and accessories – in a particular finish, so a user can select components with matching finishes.